Westbury United F.C.: Recent years

-In recent years the Club has, with the help of the Football Stadia Improvement Fund, been able to replace the drainage system on the pitch as well as erect fencing around the ground and a wall around the pitch.
-Following several seasons in the 2000s where the aim of promotion to the Toolstation Premier League wasn't achieved, long standing manager Paul Brickley stood down and there were six seasons of struggle from 2010–11 till 2015–16 under various managers, with the team finishing in the bottom three every time.
+In recent years the club has, with the help of the Football Stadia Improvement Fund, been able to replace the drainage system on the pitch as well as erect fencing around the ground and a wall around the pitch.
+Following several seasons in the 2000s where the aim of promotion to the Toolstation Premier League wasn't achieved, long standing manager Paul Brickley stood down and there were six seasons of struggle from 2010 to 2011 till 2015–16 under various managers, with the team finishing in the bottom three every time.

-Matthew Bright took over as Chairman in November 2014, installing Shaun Gardner as 1st team manager.
+Matthew Bright took over as chairman in November 2014, installing Shaun Gardner as 1st team manager.
 Bright aims to make the club more family orientated and make Westbury United the centre of the local community.
 The club now have a strong link with the local youth football club, Westbury Youth FC, which provides a pathway for youth footballers.
 Gardner's team finished the 2014–15 season bottom of the league table but avoided relegation.
 In September 2015, Gardner resigned as first team manager.
 His assistant manager, James Goddard, was appointed as his successor after three games in temporary charge.
 Westbury finished the 2015–16 season in 20th position.

 Season 2016–17 started with them winning half of their games up until the middle of November, followed by a run of nine games with only one win and one draw.
 Morale amongst the players was low and the officers of the club were concerned Westbury would be involved in another relegation battle; the decision was made to relieve James Goddard from his duties at the club after a home defeat by Chippenham Park, at that time a relegation rival.

 Westbury's reserve manager, Marc Lanfear, stepped in to lead the first team whilst a new manager was sought.
 He was assisted for those two matches by Nathan Hallett-Young; they won both of their games against two of the top three teams in the division.

 Father and son, Neil and Joe Kirkpatrick, were appointment joint managers on 1 February 2017.
 They suffered defeat in their first three league games in charge, but after that they oversaw a five league game winning streak, the first time Westbury United achieved this since 2009.

 Westbury started the 2017–18 season with three teams: the first team competing in the Toolstation Western League Division One, the Reserves competing in the Wiltshire Senior League and the Development Team in the Trowbridge and District League.